 Again, personal finance is personal.
 There are 100’s of books, podcasts, blogs and apps that can help you better manage your money.
 It’s all about finding the right fit and what best works with your own financial journey.

 The personal finance resources and content mentioned here were perfect for me when I was just beginning to make corrections to my own situation.
 However, all of the tools, services and content included in the Personal Finance Resource Starter Kit still continue to deliver me countless value to this day.

 Which resources helped you at the start of your personal finance journey?
 Let me know in the comments below.

 What are the most influential resources that continue to deliver you value to this day?
 If there are any specific blogs, podcasts, apps or service, send them along in the comments.

 Here are some other posts to help you take control of your money and life:

-- Understanding Your Credit Score And How To Check It For Free
+- Calculate Your Net Worth – Why Do It And How To Track It For Free

 - 6 Tips To Help Create Accountability With Your Personal Finances